LoopKit/loopdocs/docs/loop-3/add-cgm.md

 There are several choices for a CGM with Loop as shown in the graphic below:

-* CGM that reside on the same phone (internet not required)
+* CGM resides on the same phone (internet not required)
     * [Dexcom G5](#dexcom-g5-and-g6-cgm)
     * [Dexcom G6](#dexcom-g5-and-g6-cgm)
     * [Minimed Enlite CGM](#medtronic-enlite-cgm)
         * Medtronic Pump only
         * **You must [add pump](add-pump.md) first**
         * Not visible in graphic below because no pump with connected Enlite sensor was attached
-* CGM that require active internet (WiFi or Cell)
+* CGM requires active internet (WiFi or Cell)
     * [Dexcom Share](#dexcom-share-as-a-cgm)
     * [Nightscout Remote CGM](#nightscout-remote-cgm)
 * CGM Simulator - useful to learn the app interface